 - Pick a higher-quality dog food.
-Assuming your dog isn’t suffering from health problems that require him to eat a specific type of diet, you can often reduce the amount of gas that pours out his back end by switching to a higher-quality food or a dog food designed for dogs with gas issues.
+Assuming your dog isn’t suffering from health problems that require him to eat a specific type of diet, you can often reduce the amount of gas that pours out his back end by switching to a higher-quality food, a low-fiber food, or a dog food designed for dogs with gas issues.

 - Tweak your homemade recipe.
 We always recommend that owners use caution when feeding their dog homemade meals, as it is exceedingly difficult to provide a properly balanced diet.
 However, if your homemade recipe is making your dog gassy, consider using fewer beans and cruciferous vegetables.

 - Make sure you transition foods gradually.
 If you decide that you need to switch your dog’s diet to reduce the amount of gas he produces, do so slowly, by mixing in increasingly large amounts of his new food with his old one.
 Completely changing your dog’s diet should take place over about a week’s time.